Last updated on June 26th, 2017 at 01:53 pm

 Although this payment method is very speedy, it may not suitable for very small payments due to the transfer and transaction charges.

-If you’re planning to venture (or you’re already) into affiliate marketing or Google Adsense, receiving a check may be the best (or even the only) option for you.
+If you’re planning to venture (or you’re already) into some affiliate marketing programs, such as Amazon affiliates, receiving a check may be an option for you (note that Amazon pays directly to Payoneer cards, though).
 This option is suitable for freelancers, too.

 Once you request your payment (from the company or individual you’re dealing with), a US cheque (check) would be sent to your mailing address, and you can get your cash at any Nigerian bank.